edoardo90/HaskDragon/tutorial/Docker.md

 https://github.com/mgreenly/dockerimages

 ### Creation of a Docker image to build

 In `deploy/docker-stack-builder` is present a Dockerfile from which is possible to create a docker image, based on debian, that contains a working installation of stack and ghc.
-This image can be used to build the project
+This image can be used to build the project.
+Let us call **project directory** the one containing  **Application.hs**, the root of this repository.

 From **project directory**